 Helper.exe is able to record inputs.

-In case you experience problems using helper.exe, you can also uninstall SpeedUpMyPC from your computer using the Control Panel applet "Add/Remove programs".
+In case you experience problems using Helper.exe, you can also visit the Systemcleaner website, make sure that you have installed the latest version or uninstall System Cleaner 7 or SpeedUpMyPC from your computer using the Control Panel applet "Add/Remove programs".

 Steve Clarke (further information)